surajprojects/next-level-web/README.md

 ## Database Schema

-The application uses a simple User model with role-based authorization:
+The application uses a simple User model with role-based authorization

 ```prisma
 enum Role {